napsterswun/gitskills/readme.txt

 <<<<<<< HEAD
-creating a new branch is quick & simple. branch file is 20180824.
+creating a new branch is quick & simple.etc. branch file is 20180824.